Sarah Waters: Career

 Before writing novels, Waters worked as an academic, earning a doctorate and teaching.
 Waters went directly from her doctoral thesis to her first novel.
 It was during the process of writing her thesis that she thought she would write a novel; she began as soon as the thesis was complete.
 Her work is very research-intensive, which is an aspect she enjoys.
 Waters was briefly a member of the long-running London North Writers circle, whose members have included the novelists Charles Palliser and Neil Blackmore, among others.

 With the exception of The Little Stranger, all of her books contain lesbian themes, and she does not mind being labelled a lesbian writer.
 She said, "I'm writing with a clear lesbian agenda in the novels.
 It's right there at the heart of the books."
 Despite this "common agenda in teasing out lesbian stories from parts of history that are regarded as quite heterosexual", she also calls her lesbian protagonists "incidental", due to her own sexual orientation.
 "That's how it is in my life, and that's how it is, really, for most lesbian and gay people, isn't it?
 It's sort of just there in your life."

-Her writing influences include Charles Dickens, Wilkie Collins, Mary Shelley, the Brontës, John Fowles, A. S. Byatt, and Angela Carter.